Summerschool Digitale Collecties

 Body

-The summerschool aimed to focus on the dynamics between researchers and collection managers.
-It highlighted the challenges faced by the KB in digitization, copyright issues, and technical limitations.
-Understanding these factors is essential for researchers to fully appreciate the scope and boundaries of the digital collections they utilize.
-The interaction between collection managers and researchers also fosters a reciprocal relationship where new research can highlight gaps and limitations in collections, guiding future digitization efforts.
+The Summerschool aimed to focus on the dynamics between researchers and collection managers.
+It highlighted the challenges (faced by the KB) in digitization, copyright issues, and technical limitations.
+Understanding these factors is essential for researchers in order to fully appreciate the scope and boundaries of the digital collections they utilize.
+The interaction between collection managers and researchers also fosters a reciprocal relationship through which new research can highlight gaps and limitations in collections and guide future digitization efforts.

 Final thanks

-The KB Summerschool on Digital Collections team wants to thank all their collegues that have aided them in the organisation of this wonderfull week: whether it was giving a talk or a workshop, providing lunches or taking pictures: we could not have done it without you!
-We also thank the participantes for attending our first ever summerschool and we hope to have provided you all with a platform for collaboration and to have aided you to better navigate and utilize the KB digital collections for your future research endeavors.
+The KB Summerschool team wants to thank our colleagues that have aided us in the organization of this wonderful week.
+From giving a talk or workshop, providing lunches or taking pictures, we could not have done this without you!
+We also thank all the participants for attending our first ever Summerschool.
+Your enthusiasm and insights formed the heart of this event.
+We hope to have provided you with a platform for collaboration as well as the knowledge and skills to navigate and utilize the KB's digital collections for your future research endeavors.

 Afbeelding